 The GPCE Expedition

-Global Pervasive Computational Epidemiology (GPCE) is a National Science Foundation ‘Expeditions in Computing’, program aimed at advancing infectious disease computational epidemiology by integrating Epidemiology with Computational Science, Engineering and Technology.
+Global Pervasive Computational Epidemiology (GPCE) is a National Science Foundation ‘Expeditions in Computing’ program aimed at advancing infectious disease computational epidemiology by integrating Epidemiology with Computational Science, Engineering, and Technology.

 The aim of the GPCE Expedition is to develop transformative and scalable computing and data science technologies to address fundamental problems in real-time epidemic science.

-To access the GPCE website click here.
+To access the GPCE website, click here.

-In this project, CDDEP partners with a team of scientists from several academic institutions the United States to produce ‘state of the art’ research directed at impacting public policy and reducing the burden of epidemic outbreaks:
+In this project, CDDEP partners with a team of scientists from several academic institutions in the United States to produce ‘state of the art’ research directed at impacting public policy and reducing the burden of epidemic outbreaks:

 Adapted from Computational-Epidemiology.org

 Research from CDDEP